1g0rb0hm/9lab/README.md

 # Go

-To install Go we one has to bootstrap the installation with an earlier version of Go already compiled for Plan 9.
-The process consists of obtaining the bootstap version and the target version, and telling the target version to use the bootstrapped version in order to build the toolchain. s
+To install Go one has to bootstrap the installation with an earlier version of Go already compiled for Plan 9.
+The process consists of obtaining the bootstap version and the target version, followed by telling the target version to use the bootstrapped version in order to build the toolchain.

 Temporary scratch space:
 ```sh